Bachelor of Arts in Environmental Studies

 Overview

-The Environmental Studies major, leading to a Bachelor of Arts degree, is designed to provide students with the analytical and communication skills and the broad background necessary to understand and address complex environmental issues.
-The major also offers the opportunity for students to carry out focused study within a specific area of interest.
-Environmental issues are not resolved in the scientific, technological, social, or political arenas alone.
-The curriculum is, therefore, interdisciplinary and integrates principles and methodologies from the social sciences, engineering, the natural sciences, and humanities.
-The goal is to address the complex scientific, legal, political, socio economic and ethical issues that define and surround environmental issues.
+The Environmental Studies major, leading to a Bachelor of Arts degree, provides students with analytical and communication skills as well as the broad background necessary to understand and address complex environmental issues.
+Since environmental issues are not resolved in the scientific, technological, social, or political arenas alone, the curriculum is interdisciplinary, integrating principles and methodologies from the social sciences, engineering, the natural sciences, and humanities.
+The goal is to address the complex scientific, legal, political, socioeconomic, and ethical issues that define and surround environmental issues.

-The major in Environmental Studies prepares the student for further education and entry-level employment in areas such as public interest science and advocacy, environmental conservation, law, journalism, management, television documentary production, ecotourism, population studies, and public service including public health.
+The Environmental Studies major prepares the student for further education and entry-level employment in high demand areas such as public interest science and advocacy, environmental conservation, law, journalism, media production, ecotourism, and public health.

 Requirements

-Please click here for a full listing of the Environmental Studies requirements
+Please visit the Academic Catalog for a full listing of the Environmental Studies, BA requirements, including courses.

 Note: All courses offered for the major must be passed with a letter grade of C or higher.
 Course taken with the Pass/NC option may not be applied to the major.